-- Is the target computer on? - Turn on the target computer and wait for a while.
+- Is the target computer on? - ▶ Turn on the target computer.

 21: No address assigned by DHCP server

 - Is the camera's network setting set to [Auto setting], or its IP address setting set to [Auto assign]? - If you are not using a DHCP server, set the camera's network setting to [Manual setting] and IP address setting to [Manual setting] (p.17).